jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 ## What we'll build

-We'll build an application called **EasyReads**. **GoodReads** is a popular web application where users can actually review the books that they have read over time.
+We'll build an application called **CoolReads**. **CoolReads** is a popular web application where users can actually review the books that they have read over time.
 These reviews help new users determine whether to embark on reading a book or not.

-**EasyReads** is an application that displays a list of books with the appropriate book cover image, title and average user ratings.
+**CoolReads** is an application that displays a list of books with the appropriate book cover image, title, and average user ratings.
 Everyone should be able to see the ratings of these books, but only an authenticated user can add a new book with ratings.
 We'll assume there is a poll of user votes where the authenticated users just get the ratings and add to the platform.

 We'll make use of GraphQL to build the API for the application.
 GraphQL’s strongly typed query language enables developers to take advantage of incredible tooling for exploring GraphQL APIs.
 Developers can query a GraphQL schema for information about what queries and types it supports because of the built-in introspection system.

-## Building Easy Reads GraphQL API
+## Building CoolReads GraphQL API

 ### Schema First Driven Development

 Schema First Driven development is a recommended approach for designing and building modern UIs that involves the frontend and backend teams agreeing on a Schema first, which serves as a contract between the UI and the backend before any API development commences.
 GraphQL schemas are at their best when they are designed around the needs of client applications.
 We'll take this approach in designing a Schema for our API.

-### Building Easy Reads Schema
+### Building CoolReads Schema

 At the core of any GraphQL server is a schema.
 The schema defines types and their relationships.
 It also specifies which queries can be made against the server.
-Let's build out the schema for **Easy Reads**.
+Let's build out the schema for **CoolReads**.

-Create a `src/server.js`file in the _api_ directory.
+Create an `src/server.js`file in the _api_ directory.
 Our schema will live here.

 The Schema for our application will look like this: